AsadAliAkhtar/Data-Science-Portfolio/Airline Fare Prediction/Readme.md

 The model performed well as it beats the baseline MAE which was 3655, with the test data, Validation MAE was 1177.

 ## Conclusion
 This project demonstrates the application of machine learning techniques to predict airfare prices.
-The results show that the Linear Regression was able to plot the best-fit line and the top three most important feature in this dataset was:
+The top three most important feature for Prediction in this dataset was:
 - Total Stops
 - Duration Hour
 - Travel Day